w3ng-git/qwen2.5-r1-ft/README.md

 ## Overview

 This project implements LoRA fine-tuning for the Qwen-2.5-1.5B-Chat model using DeepSpeed with multi-GPU support.
-The implementation focuses on R1-style training using high-quality instruction datasets.
+Tongyi Qianwen is a large language model developed by Alibaba Cloud based on the Transformer architecture, trained on diverse pre-training data including internet text, specialized books, and code.
+This implementation focuses on R1-style training using high-quality instruction datasets.

 ## Features